gvwilson/thirdbit/src/fiction/iffy/index.md

 "We don' keep secrets achother," Honesty had said with a shrug.
 "Y'ain't along that, best we part ways now."
 So Iffy had forgiven der,
-secretly relieved that de didn't seem to care that Iffy was different.
+secretly relieved that de didn't seem to care.

 Iffy started to hand the box of dronelets back to First, but the mechanic waved it away.